oracle-livelabs/developer/oci-devops-cicd-helm-ci/helm-deployment/helm-deployment.md

 In this lab, as a developer or SRE,

 * Create necessary keys for helm chart verification
-* Run a build and deployment pipeline with helm chart.
+* Run a build and deployment pipeline with a helm chart.
 * Validate the helm deployment

 ## Task 1: GPG Key Setup (For Helm Signing and Verification).